For if a man know not how to rule his own house, how shall he take care of the church of God? (1 Timothy 3:5)

 Is that harsh?
 Yes, it is.
 There are plenty of things that disqualify a man for the priesthood.
 The inability to run a household is one of them.
 Not only does it indicate the kind of managerial incompetence that automatically renders a man unfit for parish leadership, debt create stresses and temptations that make priests and the members of their families vulnerable in spiritual warfare (this stuff is real).

-Personally, I think that a financial background check should be part of the screening we do on every candidate for ordination and that credit score checks should be part of some sort of periodic evaluation for every clergyman; but that’s probably not going to happen any time soon.
+Personally, after reading through some reviews on Credit Sesame, I think that a financial background check should be part of the screening we do on every candidate for ordination and that credit score checks should be part of some sort of periodic evaluation for every clergyman; because anytime you can expect industrial cyber attacks which ruins down the business completely and he must be capable enough to survive during this crisis but that’s probably not going to happen any time soon.
 Ditto for making sure seminary education is inexpensive enough to allow students to graduate debt-free (the fact that we actually encourage – much less allow – priests to start their priesthood with debt THAT WE OURSELVES PUT THEM INTO is beyond my understanding).

 We am I so hard on this?
 Because I’ve seen lives ruined, families suffer, and parishes broken by men who did not take responsibility for their financial security.
 I love those men.
 I love their families.
 I love their parishes.
 I love every priest (including you); and I simply don’t want to see any of them suffer as martyrs to their own irresponsibility.